uva-bi-sdad/oss-2020/src/03_github-network-analysis/README.md

 - Finish running full network analyses over time
   - Convert code to function in `R` and run `slurm`
 - Re-run international network analyses
-  - Match users to country code through academic institutions
-  - Match users to countries based on email
-  - Match users to countries based on cities
-  - Re-run international networks based on these updates
+  - Re-run international networks based new 750k numbers
   - Convert code to function in `R` and run `slurm`
 - Run repo networks using the `slurm` procedure
 - Run academic academic networks using the `slurm` procedure